booonana/Banana_Repo_Project/README.md

 * (uint256) repoBuybackPrice - number of currencyTokens required to buy back 1e18 repoTokens
 * (uint256) repoTimeLength - time in seconds it will take for repo to expire
 * (uint256) pendingTime - time in seconds it will take for a pending deposit to be eligible to be cleared for repo transactions
+* (uint256) withdrawActivationTime- after a default, all individuals must wait defaultWithdrawBuffer time to withdraw; withdrawActivationTime is thus set to block.timestamp + defaultWithdrawBuffer at the time of a default.
+Default set to 0.
+* (uint256) defaultWithdrawBuffer-  buffer to add after a withdraw to guard against any attacks via the default code.
+Default is set to 0

 ## Design Considerations ##